 What is the chemistry of a muscle knot?
-(For that matter, what’s a muscle knot?)
-Specifically, what’s the toxicity of the tissue fluids in and around them?
+Specifically, what’s the condition of the tissue fluids in and around them?

-The science of myofascial trigger points (TPs) has been dominated for years by the theory of a poisonous feedback loop, a vicious cycle.
-The idea is that knots generate a lot of tissue fluid pollution, waste products of muscle cells that are metabolically “revving” with intense contraction … and those “exhaust” molecules are then accumulating, causing pain and other symptoms, and irritating the TP even more.
+The science of myofascial trigger points has been dominated for years by the theory of a poisonous feedback loop, a vicious cycle.
+The idea is that knots generate a lot of tissue fluid pollution, waste products of muscle cells that are metabolically “revving” with intense contraction … and those “exhaust” molecules then accumulate, mostly causing pain, which irritates the trigger point even more.1

-Starting with a simpler study in 2005, and then a more thorough one early this year, a group of scientists using “an unprecedented, most ingenious, and technically demanding technique” have reported that there really are irritating metabolic wastes floating around the neighbourhood of trigger points: “… not just 1 noxious stimulant but 11 of them,” Simons explains.
-“Instead of just a few noxious chemicals that stimulate nociceptors [pain sensors], nearly everything that has that effect was present in abundance.”
+Starting with a simpler study in 2005,4 and then a more thorough one early this year,5 a group of scientists using “an unprecedented, most ingenious, and technically demanding technique” have reported that there really are irritating metabolic wastes floating around the neighbourhood of trigger points: “… not just 1 noxious stimulant but 11 of them,” Dr. Simons explains.
+“Instead of just a few noxious chemicals that stimulate nociceptors [nerves endings that detect tissue damage]6, nearly everything that has that effect was present in abundance.”

 The researchers analyzed tissue samples from in and around trigger points and compared it with samples from healthy muscle tissue.
 The differences were significant.

-If they are right, the tissue of trigger points appears to be just rotten with irritating molecules: molecules associated with inflammation, with pain, and with immune function.
+If they are right, the muscle tissue at the location of trigger points appears to be just rotten with irritating molecules: molecules associated with inflammation, with pain, and with immune function.

-Trigger points really are strongly acidic which means that, for instance, it is actually plausible that deep breathing — which lowers blood acidity — could be relevant to treatment.
-One of the possible goals of massage therapy is to “flush” trigger points by pushing stagnant tissue fluids out, sometimes called “blanching.”
-Perhaps if blood arriving in the area is significantly less acidic, the trigger point will recover more easily?
-It’s plausible.
+Trigger points really are strongly acidic which means that, for instance, it is actually plausible that deep breathing — which lowers blood acidity slightly — might be relevant to treatment.8 One of the possible goals of massaging trigger points is to “flush” trigger points by physically pushing stagnant tissue fluids out of the area of a trigger point, sometimes called “blanching.”
+Perhaps if fresh, less acidic blood re-perfuses the area, the trigger point will recover more easily?
+It’s a reasonable guess.

 We shouldn’t accept the results of this experiment at face value simply because it seems to confirm an idea much beloved by massage therapists.
-Rubbing trigger points is probably not “detoxifying” — that’s not what this research means, even if it’s correct.
-Which it isn’t necessarily.
+Rubbing trigger points is probably not “detoxifying” — that’s not what this research suggests, even if it’s correct.9 Which it isn’t necessarily.

 Professionals are strongly encouraged to read David Simons’ analysis of both the new evidence about the chemistry of energy crisis in trigger points, as well as another new scientific article on the use of magnetic resonance elastography (MRE) imaging — a promising new way of taking pictures of muscle knots.

-Simons writes that this technology “may open a whole new chapter in the centuries-old search for a convincing demonstration of the cause of MTP symptoms.”
+Simons writes that this technology “may open a whole new chapter in the centuries-old search for a convincing demonstration of the cause of trigger point symptoms.”

 — Added acknowlegement of scientific controversies and uncertainties during a period of very high traffic to the article.